 Peak Gear Guide Editorial Team

-Our editorial team includes certified wilderness guides, gear industry veterans, and obsessive backcountry enthusiasts who collectively log over 1,000 trail nights each year.
-Every product we recommend is tested in real conditions by people who depend on their gear.
-We are not sponsored by any brand and purchase most test products with our own funds.
+Our editorial team includes certified wilderness guides, gear industry veterans, and obsessive backcountry enthusiasts.
+Every product we recommend is researched against published specs, nutrition data, and verified-owner feedback by people who depend on their gear.
+We are not sponsored by any brand.

 Editorial Disclosure